jsoconno/architectures/README.md

 ```
 !["Architecture"](assets/step-4-1.png "Architecture")

-This demonstrates what the default `LightMode` theme looks like.

-To apply `DarkMode`, just change the name of the theme.
+Here is what the same diagram would look like just by switching the theme to `DarkMode`.
 ```
 ...
 # Set the theme